Locations:

 Gastrointestinal involvement can be quite different from patient to patients who have scleroderma,” Dr. Highland says.
 Symptoms can include:

-• Fecal incontinence, that occurs in some people due to fibrosis of the anal sphincter.
+• Fecal incontinence, which occurs in some people due to fibrosis of the anal sphincter

 Scleroderma can be tricky to diagnose, so it’s important to share any symptoms you are experiencing and any history of autoimmune disease in your family, with your doctor.